Government-wide Pulse Survey

 Response rates by messenger

-In October 2021, civilian employees of the 24 CFO Act agencies received an email inviting them to participate in the first pulse survey of the Government-wide Pulse Survey initiative.
+In October 2021, civilian employees of the 24 CFO Act agencies received an email inviting them to participate in the first pulse survey of the Employee Voice Initiative.
 Prior to sending the email invitations, all employees were randomly assigned to receive an email:

 - Signed by the Deputy Director for Management at OMB, or